A Guide to Krka National Park

 One of the most scenic parts of Dalmatia is undoubtedly the famous Krka National Park.
-There are few places in Europe which are as naturally beautiful, and with the mighty Krka River running through it, there are some spectacular waterfalls to check out – these are without a doubt one of the most iconic features of the region overall.
+There are few places in Europe that are as naturally beautiful, and with the mighty Krka River running through it, there are some spectacular waterfalls to check out.
+These are without a doubt one of the most iconic features of the region overall.
+Especially spectacular Skradinski Buk even beats all of Plitvice Lakes’ waterfalls in terms of size and volume.

 You might be wondering what is so awe-inspiring about a waterfall; you’ve seen one, you’ve seen them all, right?
 Wrong!
 Simply Googling images of the Krka waterfalls will show you why this wonderfully natural area gets so busy, especially during the summer months, and the seven waterfalls which make up the park sit deep into some of the lushest vegetation you will set eyes on anywhere.
 On top of this, the park is also known for history, with the Krka Monastery, a must visit too.

-If you want to take a trip and have someone drive you and show you the sights, we recommend the Pelican Tours’ excursion to Krka National Park which has been rated as the Best Krka Tour from Split in 2016 on Viator and Expedia.
+If you want to take a trip and have someone drive you and show you the sights, we recommend one of these tours.

 There are five entrances to the park, with the main ones being Skradin and Lozovac.
 From the Lozovac entrance, you will park up your car and be taken to the main waterfalls by bus during July and August.
 If you arrive at the Skradin entrance, you will enjoy a boat ride, which takes around 25 minutes, with boats leaving every hour.